Gaussian Approximation and Multiplier Bootstrap for Stochastic Gradient Descent: INTRODUCTION

-Bootstrap methods for i.i.d. observations were first introduced in \cite{efron1992bootstrap}.
-In the context of SGD methods, \cite{JMLR:v19:17-370} proposed the multiplier bootstrap approach for constructing confidence intervals for $\thetas$ and established its asymptotic validity.
-The same algorithm was analyzed in \cite{samsonov2024gaussian} for the LSA algorithm, obtaining rate $n^{-1/4}$ for the accuracy of approximating the distribution of $\sqrt{n}(\bar{\theta}_n - \thetas)$ with the distribution of its bootstrap-world counterpart in terms of convex distance.
+Bootstrap methods for i.i.d.\ observations were first introduced in \citep{efron1992bootstrap}.
+In the context of SGD, \citet{JMLR:v19:17-370} proposed the multiplier bootstrap procedure for constructing confidence intervals for $\thetas$ and established its asymptotic validity.
+The same method was later analyzed in \citep{samsonov2024gaussian} for the LSA algorithm, where a rate of $n^{-1/4}$ was obtained for the accuracy of approximating the distribution of $\sqrt{n}(\bar{\theta}_n - \thetas)$ by the distribution of its bootstrap-world counterpart in terms of convex distance.

-Popular group of methods for constructing confidence sets for $\thetas$ is based on estimating the asymptotic covariance matrix $\Sigma_{\infty}$.
-Plug-in and batch-mean estimators for $\Sigma_{\infty}$ attracted lot of attention, see \cite{chen2020aos,chen2021statistical,chen2022online}, especially in the setting when the stochastic estimates of Hessian are available.
-The latter two papers focused on learning with contextual bandits.
-Estimates for $\Sigma_{\infty}$ based on batch-mean method and its online modification were considered in \cite{chen2020aos} and \cite{zhu2023online_cov_matr}.
-The authors in \cite{pmlr-v178-li22b} considered the asymptotic validity of the plug-in estimator for $\Sigma_{\infty}$ in the local SGD setting. \cite{zhong2023online} refined the validity guarantees for both the multiplier bootstrap and batch-mean estimates of $\Sigma_{\infty}$ for nonconvex problems.
-However, these papers typically provide recovery rates $\Sigma_{\infty}$, but only show asymptotic validity of the proposed confidence intervals.
-A notable exception is the recent paper \cite{wu2024statistical}, where the temporal difference (TD) learning algorithm was studied.
-The authors of \cite{wu2024statistical} provided purely non-asymptotic analysis of their procedure, obtaining the approximation rate $n^{-1/3}$ for the distribution of $\sqrt{n}(\bar{\theta}_n - \thetas)$ in terms of the convex distance.
+A naive approach for constructing confidence intervals is to perform multiple independent runs of the algorithm to empirically acquire distributional information and then construct a confidence interval, as discussed in \citep{zhu2024high}.
+A popular class of methods for constructing confidence sets for $\thetas$ relies on estimating the asymptotic covariance matrix $\Sigma_{\infty}$.
+Plug-in and batch-mean estimators of $\Sigma_{\infty}$ have attracted a lot of attention \citep{chen2020aos,chen2021statistical,chen2022online}, especially in the setting when the stochastic estimates of Hessian are available.
+Estimators of $\Sigma_{\infty}$ based on the batch-mean method and its online variant were studied in \citep{chen2020aos} and \citep{zhu2023online_cov_matr}. \citet{pmlr-v178-li22b} studied the asymptotic validity of the plug-in estimator for $\Sigma_{\infty}$ in the local SGD framework.
+The analysis in \citep{zhong2023online} refined guarantees for both the multiplier bootstrap and batch-mean estimators of $\Sigma_{\infty}$ in nonconvex problems.
+However, these contributions typically establish recovery rates for $\Sigma_{\infty}$ but only prove the asymptotic validity of the resulting confidence intervals.
+A notable exception is the recent work \citep{wu2024statistical}, which studied the temporal-difference (TD) learning algorithm.
+There, the authors provided a fully non-asymptotic analysis, obtaining the approximation rate $n^{-1/3}$ for the distribution of $\sqrt{n}(\bar{\theta}_n - \thetas)$ in terms of convex distance.

-\section{Main results}
+\section{MAIN RESULTS}